k8s-docs/cert-manager-docs/source/reference/cmctl.md

 ```

 The renew command allows several options to be specified:

-* `--all` renew all Certificates in the given Namespace, or all namespaces when combined with `--all-namespaces`
+- `--all` renew all Certificates in the given Namespace, or all namespaces when combined with `--all-namespaces`
-* `-A` or  `--all-namespaces` mark Certificates across namespaces for renewal
+- `-A` or `--all-namespaces` mark Certificates across namespaces for renewal
-* `-l` `--selector` allows set a label query to filter on
+- `-l` `--selector` allows set a label query to filter on
   as well as `kubectl` like global flags like `--context` and `--namespace`.

-### Status Certificate
+### 身份证书

 `cmctl status certificate` outputs the details of the current status of a
 Certificate resource and related resources like CertificateRequest, Secret,
 Issuer, as well as Order and Challenges if it is a ACME Certificate.
 The
 command outputs information about the resources, including Conditions, Events
 and resource specific fields like Key Usages and Extended Key Usages of the
 Secret or Authorizations of the Order.
 This will be helpful for troubleshooting